gatsbyjs/gatsby/docs/blog/2018-10-06-deploying-gatsby-to-azure/index.md

 > If you don't have an Azure account, [sign up today](https://azure.microsoft.com/en-us/free/) for a free 30 day account with $200 in Azure credits.

 > Note: You will need to verify your identity with a credit card, but will not be charged unless you begin to use paid service and exceed the free allowance.
+The cost per GB for storage is in the region of £0.04 so it should last a while.

 As part of this tutorial you will: